Celebrate the seasons with us!

-It was a beautiful night in Dunedin on Saturday 20 June.
-As a result the turnout was huge - at least 10,000 and as many as 15,000 according to some sources.
+It was a beautiful night in Dunedin on Saturday 18 June for last year's event with at least 15,000 and as many as 18,000 attending according to Dunedin City Council sources.

 The official video is available here.

 A parade in the city's heart:

 The Midwinter Carnival is an annual event which celebrates our local seasons.
 It takes place on the Saturday closest to the Winter Solstice (longest night of the year) in Dunedin's Octagon.
 The event starts at 5:30pm, at which time a live band, local foodstalls, a merry-go-round and other entertainment will be present.
 At 6pm the Carnival Procession starts.
 The procession involves approximately 1000 people, including local families who have made their own lanterns at our workshops, giant lanterns, stilt-walkers, dancers, drummers and more!
-The event concludes with a fireworks display.
+Following the procession there is a fireworks display and more music and food.
 This is a donation-entry event.
 Come along and enjoy!